ARTFROST1/LaVillaPineReact2/replit.md

 - August 03, 2025.
 Optimized booking widgets and banners with responsive design improvements
 - August 03, 2025.
 Completed comprehensive mobile optimization of About page with smaller elements, compact text, and minimalist design approach
 - August 03, 2025.
 Enhanced all UI components (booking notices, banners, amenity cards) with mobile-first responsive design and smaller sizes
+- August 03, 2025.
+Unified typography system across About page with consistent text sizes for better visual hierarchy
+- August 03, 2025.
+Enhanced About page with larger text sizes, gradient accent colors, and modern design elements including borders and shadows
+- August 03, 2025.
+Added gradient text effects for headings and accent color highlights for contemporary visual appeal
 ```

 ## User Preferences